-Today I was a guest lecture at Stenden University—talking about illustration and Photoshop.
+Today I was a guest lecturer at Stenden University—talking about illustration and Photoshop.

 This is what I covered: